The More the Merrier? Not Quite.

 Having a singular, recognizable logo creates consistency and strengthens your brand.
 Your logo is a symbol that represents your business.
 So, your branding should be a clean and accurate representation of what your business stands for.

-You may initially think using multiple logos—one for your store, one for your website, one for your merchandise—is flexible, and gives you the chance to show off your creativity.
+You may initially think using multiple logos—one for your store, one for your website, one for your merchandise and print marketing—is flexible, and gives you the chance to show off your creativity.
 In reality, you’re making it hard for customers to develop brand loyalty.

 Imagine having a storefront, but the branding on your bag and the branding on your products is completely different than the sign on your store.
 You’ll have potential customers looking for a store they can’t find.
 Some may even have doubts about the legitimacy of your business or products.
 It’s going to be harder for customers to be loyal to your brand because they will associate you with multiple different logos.